henrypijames/puzzles/riverbank/riverbank_4.md

 - **Check your solution** and **discuss** this puzzle with others at [LMD puzzle portal](https://logic-masters.de/Raetselportal/Raetsel/zeigen.php?id=0009YK).

 ## Acknowledgment
-_@Nordy_ and I have spent close to a hundred hours combined working on this puzzle - and had so much fun doing it!
+The (real) debut of riverbank sentinel! _@Nordy_ and I have spent close to a hundred hours combined working on this puzzle - and had so much fun doing it!
 The break-in, mid- and endgame each went through several rounds of significant change, while the ruleset continues to amaze us with its logical width and depth.

 ## License
 This puzzle is published under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).